MinnPost/minnpost-elections-dashboard/README.md

 ### Webserver

 1. [Dumptruck](https://github.com/scraperwiki/dumptruck-web) is a Python script to create an API on-top of an sqlite database.
 It's built by ScraperWiki and also handles multiple user location.
-    1. `sudo git clone https://github.com/scraperwiki/dumptruck-web.git /var/www/dumptruck-web && sudo chown -R www-data:www-data /var/www/dumptruck-web`
+    1. `sudo git clone https://github.com/scraperwiki/dumptruck-web.git /var/www/dumptruck-web && sudo chown -R www-data:www-data /var/www/dumptruck-web && sudo pip install -r /var/www/dumptruck-web/requirements.txt`
     1. Link our database and metadata file for compliance with Dumptruck.
         * `ln -s /home/ubuntu/minnpost-scraper-mn-election-results/scraperwiki.json ~/scraperwiki.json && ln -s /home/ubuntu/minnpost-scraper-mn-election-results/scraperwiki.sqlite ~/scraperwiki.sqlite`
 1. FCGIWrap is used to create an interface between the Dumptruck and Nginx.
 We use a simple script to up the number of children to use.